- Postdoctoral Fellow, University of California, Davis

 - B.A., Chemistry, University of Minnesota-Morris

-Current Research: One of the best ways to prevent mortality from cancer is early detection.
+One of the best ways to prevent mortality from cancer is early detection.
 Prostate cancer is a very common cancer in men, but current methods involve a pathologist observing cells and giving the cell morphology a score, called a Gleason sum.
-In order to remove human error from detection, we seek to use fluorescence spectroscopy to detect the presence of a particular protein found only on the surface of malignant prostate cancer cells.
-Scientists have developed an RNA strand (aptamer) that binds strongly and selectively to this protein, and this RNA strand has already been attached to highly fluorescent quantum dots (QDs).
-We intend to prepare these RNA-coated QDs, introduce them to samples of prostate cancer, and quantify the amount of fluorescence using spectroscopic methods.
-This should provide a more quantifiable and reliable detection method for prostate cancer than is currently used and may eventually extend to other forms of cancer.
+In order to remove human error from detection, we seek to use fluorescence spectroscopy to detect the presence of a particular protein (PSMA) found only on the surface of malignant prostate cancer cells.
+We have developed a method to combine an RNA sequence (aptamer) that binds strongly and selectively to PSMA.
+We intend to introduce these RNA-coated QDs to samples of prostate cancer, and quantify the amount of fluorescence observed using confocal microscopy.
+This should provide a more quantifiable and reliable detection method for prostate cancer than is currently used and can extend to other forms of cancer, such as pancreatic cancer.
+Along with Dr. Aaron Mohs of the University of Nebraska Medical Center, we will develop a similar RNA-QD probe for extracellular proteins on the surface of pancreatic cancer cells.